jomartin-999/spring-boot-for-vmware-gemfire/docs/functions.md

-This chapter is about using VMware GemFire in a Spring context for distributed computing use cases.
+This chapter is about using [vmware-gemfire-name] in a Spring context for distributed computing use cases.